username-pass/bookmarklets/README.md

 this will give you a warning before you close a tab. so when you are mass closing your tabs for the day you don't lose any progress.
 * snow in chrome

+*tinyURL
+this will make the url smaller, and make it more easy to shair.

 make it snow with a cook effect on your tabs to impress your friends.
 * unblocker1